You are here

 Those students who have submitted the student employment application and filed the Free Application for Federal Student Aid may apply for available positions using the contact information available online.
-Award letters for approved students who have been hired for on-campus employment will be emailed in August.
+The amount of the work-study award indicates potential earnings.
+It is not a guarantee of employment.
 Please note that you may not deduct work-study awards from your university bill.

 The FWSP on campus, which is federally funded, provides jobs for students who have financial need.
 The Institutional State Student Employment Program on campus is available to students who do not demonstrate the level of financial need necessary for the FWSP.

 General eligibility requirements must be satisfied by students to receive work-study assistance: they must be citizens or permanent residents of the U.S., enrolled or accepted for enrollment at Bloomsburg on at least a half-time basis (Undergraduate - six credits per semester / Graduate - five credits per semester ) and maintain satisfactory progress.

 Students wishing to work on the work-study program during the summer semester do not need to be enrolled for summer classes as long as the student is scheduled to return to Bloomsburg University for the following fall semester on at least a half-time basis.